Haste171/chatgpt-guide/README.md

+To use ChatGPT effectively you must first learn how to prompt engineer...

 ## Before you read this you might ask 'why would learning how to prompt engineer be beneficial to me'?

 *Overall, prompt engineering plays a crucial role in the development and maintenance of text-based AI systems, as it helps to ensure that the prompts used by the system are effective at eliciting meaningful and accurate responses.*